apache/cordova-plugin-file-transfer/README.md

   - __chunkedMode__: Whether to upload the data in chunked streaming mode.
 Defaults to `true`.
 (Boolean)
   - __headers__: A map of header name/header values.
 Use an array to specify more than one value.
 On iOS, FireOS, and Android, if a header named Content-Type is present, multipart form data will NOT be used.
 (Object)
   - __httpMethod__: The HTTP method to use e.g. POST or PUT.
 Defaults to `POST`.
 (DOMString)
+  - __useBrowserHttp__: Use webview to do HTTP requests, using its cookies.
+Enables cross-site requests which need cookies on wp8.
+Supported on wp8.
+Defaults to `false`.
+(Boolean)

 - __trustAllHosts__: Optional parameter, defaults to `false`.
 If set to `true`, it accepts all security certificates.
 This is useful since Android rejects self-signed security certificates.
 Not recommended for production use.
 Supported on Android and iOS. _(boolean)_